 C4 Install Push Rod Tube O'Rings with a small amount of rubber grease.

 Rocker Assembly

-C5 1) Disassemble and clean off all carbon.
-2) Inspect wear.
-Replace any wear.
-3) bushes and record on 4) If over replace.
+- C5 1) Disassemble and clean off all carbon. - 2) Inspect rocker tip for wear.
+Replace any with excessive wear. - 3) Measure bushes and record on build sheet. - 4) If over service limits, replace.